queeb3/Manifesto/README.md

 ## Intro
 A DoD look-about based on my personal journey learning how to code from scratch.

+This is first and foremost a manifesto to myself and to those who want to adopt a better way of thinking about code and hardware as one entity together rather than obfuscating and abstracting as far away as possible from the very thing that runs your damn code.

 ### DoD OOP OOD:
-First to some who read this if any, DoD otherwise know as Data Oriented Design is a way of thinking as well as a stylization for how to structure your code, it does not inheriently prevent the use of OOP but it conflicts with the principles of OOD.
+First to some who read this if any, DoD or Data Oriented Design is a way of thinking as well as a stylization for how to structure your code, it does not inheriently prevent the use of OOP but it conflicts with the principles of OOD.

 DoD is a focus on data specifically what, how and where...
 We are first problem solvers above all else, when we write code or program we are being very intentional in what it is we wish to accomplish.